iauns/cpm/README.md

   cmake -DCPM_SHOW_HIERARCHY=TRUE ...
 ```

-My namespace isn't declared but I included its definition!
+A module's namespace isn't declared!
 ----------------------------------------------------------

-This is most likely due to use of conflicting header guards.
-Rename the header
+If you know for certain the the module's header file has been included, then
-guard whose namespace is not visible.
+this is most likely due to the use of conflicting header guards.

 How do I Manage CPM Namespaces?
 -------------------------------